📜 Product Principles

 evaluate new ideas and solutions by clearly putting them in perspective

-We believe that simple solutions let us stay flexible and better prepared for
+We believe that great solutions let us stay flexible and better prepared for

-the

-Building an extensible platform implies we make our product easy to contribute
+the future.
+Building an extensible platform implies we make our product easy

-or ambitious as we could be.
-But while we want to be swift, we want to reduce
+fast or ambitious as we could be.
+But while we want to be swift, we want to

+prototyping.
 We'll focus on building the simplest thing to get the job done,

 generating enough data and knowledge to take better decisions further ahead.